flatcar-archive/flatcar-docs/os/booting-on-vexxhost.md

 The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
 The current version is Flatcar Linux {{site.alpha-channel}}.

 Flatcar Linux releases are automatically built and deployed on the VEXXHOST cloud, therefore it is best to launch your clusters with the following naming pattern: CoreOS _Channel_ _Version_.
-For example, the image name of the latest alpha release will be "CoreOS Alpha {{site.alpha-channel}}".
+For example, the image name of the latest alpha release will be "Flatcar Linux Alpha {{site.alpha-channel}}".

 ### Cloud-config